Move With Us:

 This was done through launching Why Girl Child campaign running from pre-IWD to the post-celebration period.

+Why This Campaign Now?
 The urgency of this campaign stems from ongoing societal debates questioning the need for girl child empowerment.
 Some argue that boys are being left behind, while others claim gender equality has already been achieved.
 However, these narratives fail to recognize the lived realities of girls like Asha, who was forced to drop out of school after becoming pregnant at 16 due to inadequate age-appropriate reproductive health education and systemic support.

-Campaign Objectives and Implementation The key objectives of the campaign include:
+The key objectives of the campaign include:

 • Deepening Public Understanding: Educating communities on why girl child empowerment is crucial for societal transformation and national development.